wpwing-dev/wpwing-table-of-contents-block/readme.txt

 == Installation ==

-"WPWing Table of Contents Block" can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
+"Table of Contents" can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
 Alternatively, it can be downloaded from WordPress.org and installed manually...

 1. Upload the plugin files to the `/wp-content/plugins/wpwing-table-of-contents-block` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= How do I change the TOC heading "WPWing Table of Contents Block" to some other words? =
+= How do I change the TOC heading "Table of Contents" to some other words? =

-Hide the headline in the sidebar options of "WPWing Table of Contents Block".
-Now add the core heading block before the "WPWing Table of Contents Block".
+Hide the headline in the sidebar options of "Table of Contents".
+Now add the core heading block before the "Table of Contents".

-= How do I add a background color to "WPWing Table of Contents Block"? =
+= How do I add a background color to the "Table of Contents"? =

-Use Gutenberg groups and add "WPWing Table of Contents Block" in it.
+Use Gutenberg groups and add "Table of Contents" in it.
 Apply "background color", "link color" and "text color" to this group.
-"WPWing Table of Contents Block" will inherit these styles.
-Would you like to use this styled "WPWing Table of Contents Block" group next time you write a post?
+"Table of Contents" will inherit these styles.
+Would you like to use this styled "Table of Contents" group next time you write a post?
 Convert it to a reusable block.

 == Screenshots ==